 Relaxing on the deck is a whole lot better with the peace of mind that comes with insurance.
 Come to Brio Insurance for your cabin coverage, as well as the other buildings on your property like outhouses and sheds.

 P.S.
 If your cabin is outside of Manitoba, Brio Insurance can still provide insurance as long as your home insurance is with us.

-First, what counts in all perils?
-Well, all perils is (almost) anything bad that can happen to your home, whether it’s listed in your policy or not.
+All perils coverage means (almost) anything bad that can happen to your home, whether it’s listed in your policy or not, is covered.
 The only exception is if something is listed as being excluded, like overland flooding.

-A broad policy covers your house for all perils, but only covers your personal property for the losses listed in your policy.
+A broad home insurance policy covers your house for all perils, but only covers your personal property for the losses listed in your policy.

-A comprehensive policy, on the other hand, protects both your home and your personal property for all perils*.
-So if your house burned down in a fire, your house will be rebuilt and the contents of your house would be covered by insurance.
+A comprehensive policy protects both your home and your personal property for all perils*.
+So if your house burned down in a fire, your house will be rebuilt and the contents of your home would be covered by insurance.
 Comprehensive house insurance also includes mysterious disappearance.
 We know your house isn’t likely to disappear, but if you lose the pretty stone in your engagement ring you can get it replaced.

 *A comprehensive home insurance policy does not provide coverage for flooding.
 You can purchase overland water coverage separately, but make sure to check the details when you do.
 There may be restrictions if you live in an area prone to flooding.

 Our friendly insurance experts are here to make sure you get the coverage you need and that you actually understand what that coverage is.
 Fill in a quote request with details about your needs and one of our team members will be in touch shortly.